 Filtering permissions by company

 You can filter permissions by company too.
 This can be reached from the ‘user by user group’ button on the ‘user group’ page.
 Alternatively, it can be reached from the ‘users’ page.
 A little confusing I know!

 This will only apply if you have multiple companies in Business Central.
 This might include a test company, a live one and a separate company with only setup in there and no live data.
 This third company may be completely off-limits to users as it needs to remain untouched.
 What the administrator can do here, from the user card, is set which permission sets or groups the user has for each company.
 Somebody may be a super user in a test company so that they can have free reign to learn everything about the system but have an entirely different set of permissions for the live company, dependant on what their role is.

 If a user is supposed to have their designated permissions universally applying to all companies, they can just leave the tick-box filter blank.

 Hopefully that helps you!
-If you have any queries, get in contact with us by clicking here.
+If you have any queries, please get in contact with us.